ramongallego/ns_DNA_ms/README.md

 You can download the whole content of the repository as a zip file, or clone it if you have a git client

 ### Dependecies
 The code here will run in UNIX and R. If using Windows, you have to install the WSL2 and select Ubuntu to run the Unix code (Only for `swarm`).
-You have to install swarm from [here](https://github.com/torognes/swarm).
+You have to install `swarm` from [here](https://github.com/torognes/swarm), and `cutadapt` from [here](https://cutadapt.readthedocs.io/en/stable/installation.html).

 Plenty of R packages to install.
 R itself was  v4.1.3.
 The R packages needed are: